Maritime Glossary

 Deutsch: Schiffsbesatzung / Español: Tripulación del buque / Português: Tripulação do navio / Français: Équipage du navire / Italiano: Equipaggio della nave

 In the Maritime context, the Term Vessel Crew refers to the collective group of individuals responsible for operating, navigating, maintaining, and managing all activities aboard a Ship or Boat.
-This team ensures the vessel's safe and efficient Operation, handling tasks ranging from steering and engine Maintenance to Cargo handling and providing for the well-being of everyone on board.
+This team ensures the vessel's safe and efficient Operation, handling tasks ranging from Steering and Engine Maintenance to Cargo handling and providing for the well-being of everyone on Board.

 Read more: Vessel crew